jtamboli07/BPMEWorkshop/start_Process.md

 <img src="/images/process/28.png" alt="get case id" width=700/>

-Complete the forma nd click submit to create the case and start a process instance.
+Complete the form and click submit to create the case and start a process instance.
 Click the Work View button at the top of the screen to display the list of work items created.
 You can click the item on the list to see a preview of the work item or click the open button to open and process the work item.

 <img src="/images/process/30.png" alt="get case id" width=700/>